FALL PROTECTION FAQS

 ANSI and OSHA emphasize compatibility of components with a fall protection system.
 It is a good practice to ensure that all components of a personal fall arrest system are compliant of equal standards.
 WernerCo, as well as other manufacturers, may impose restrictions regarding the use of other manufacturers’ components within perspective engineered fall arrest systems.
 When a product is sold as a system, such as a temporary horizontal lifeline system, the component parts are tested as a system and are not interchangeable.
 More information can be found here:

 WHAT IS THE MAXIMUM FREE-FALL DISTANCE A WORKER CAN FALL WHILE WORKING IN A “FALL ARREST” CONDITION?

 The worker can free-fall a maximum of “6 feet” and not come in contact with any obstruction or lower level.

 HOW MUCH STRENGTH DOES MY ANCHOR HAVE TO SUPPORT?

-DOES MY SELF RETRACTING LIFELINE NEED TO BE RE-CERTIFIED EVERY YEAR?
+DOES MY SELF RETRACTING LIFELINE (SRL) NEED TO BE RE-CERTIFIED EVERY YEAR?